 Konark Sun Temple: What the Architectural Splendor Reveal about a 13th Century Heritage

 This coastline of Odisha called Konark, situated about 35 kilometres northeast from Puri, adorns a magnificent 13th century Sun temple.
 The temple was built in around 1250 AD by king Narasimhadeva I of the Eastern Ganga Dynasty.
+It was built from stone in the form of a colossus chariot drawn by seven horses dedicated to Surya Dev.
+When viewed from inland at sunrise, the temple appears emerging from the depths of the blue sea carrying the sun.
 Besides natural damage, the Konark Sun temple was sacked several times by Islamic invaders in between the 15th and 17th centuries.

 Lions guard the steps to the entrance to the Dance Hall (Nata Mandir).
 In the background, peeping through the pillars, is the great temple.
 The above image was clicked at night.
 Konark is open till 8.30pm, and well lit with halogen lights.
 Konark at night time is an amazing experience.